-EDN 511 | Practicum for Educational Psychology | 3 credits
+EDN 511 | Practicum I | 3 credits

-This supervised practicum will be conducted in the student's own practice.
-It will provide students an opportunity to apply the theoretical knowledge of EDN 510 in their own practice using research design.
-Students will be expected to use the practicum to hone their skills and practices in responding to students' learning needs.
-As part of this practicum, students are expected to complete a culminating practicum project.
-Pass/Unsatisfactory grading.
-Prerequisites: EDN 500 or EDN 510.
+This supervised practicum will be conducted in the students' own teaching or coaching worksite.
+Using a research study designed in the core courses EDN-510, 520, 530, 540, 550, or 592, it provides students an opportunity to apply the theoretical knowledge of the core content to their own practice.
+Students use the practicum to hone their skills and practices in responding to students'/athletes' learning and performance needs.
+As part of this course, students will complete a culminating practicum project.
+Pass/Unsatisfactory grading Prerequisite: EDN 510 or 520 or 530 or 540 or 550 or 592.

-EDN 512 | Instructional Strategies for Social Emotional Learning | 3 credits

-In this course, learners will examine instructional strategies and models for teaching social emotional learning (SEL).
+EDN 512 | Instructional Strategies for Social Emotional Learning | 3 credits In this course, learners will examine instructional strategies and models for teaching social emotional learning (SEL).
 Intentions will include focus on differentiation, curricular adaptation, student accommodation and principles of equity, diversity and inclusion.
 Learners will explore the use of data to support SEL implementation and assessment of proficiency of SEL core components at the individual and classroom level.

-EDN 513 $\mid$ Emotionally Intelligent Classroom Management and Discipline $\mid$ 3 credits This course begins with a review of emotional intelligence and its role in social emotional learning (SEL).
+EDN 513 | Emotionally Intelligent Classroom Management and Discipline | 3 credits This course begins with a review of emotional intelligence and its role in social emotional learning (SEL).
 Learners will investigate how to apply SEL principles within the organization and management of the classroom, including discipline.
 They will examine how to effectively collect and use data that may reflect the extent to which the implementation of SEL supports equity, diversity and inclusion in classroom organization, management and discipline.